EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ## Run the Greetings app

-The [Greetings](apps/greetings-app.md) is a 'getting started' app for new users of Open OnDemand that writes a greetings file on a back-end.
+The [Greetings](apps/greetings-app.md) app is a 'getting started' app that writes a greetings file on a back-end.

 Click the 'Greetings' app on the Open OnDemand home page.